katarinaslama/katarinaslama.github.io/_posts/2020-05-17-OpenAI-blog5.md

 Just stop.
 Seriously.
 When you're done, you should stop.
 Go take a walk outside.

-## How to avoid doing a literature review
+## How to avoid doing literature reviews

 The first section described the second-best way of doing a literature review.
 The best way to do a literature review is to not do a literature review.
 The art of avoiding doing a literature review is very similar to the art of avoiding deep cleaning your house: Keep it tidy on a daily basis.
 (Just like with deep cleaning your house, you probably still need to do a proper deep dive into the literature from time to time, just not as frequently as you would if you didn't have a routine of daily up-keep).
 Here are some ideas for "keeping up with the literature":